IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Image Display actor is responsible for presenting patients' studies and relevant information to the user.
 It provides tools for the user to navigate images in a study.
 It publishes and consumes reporting events to streamline report creation workflow.

+The Image Display may include a worklist component that let the user select which studies to read.
+The Image Display may also include tools to create annotations, key images, etc.

+> Note: If the Image Display actor has the same capabilities as the Evidence Creator, it is not required to also claim support for Evidence Creator in this profile.

 The Image Display is a [Synchronizing Application](volume-1.html#1xx1102-synchronizing-application).

 The Image Display is also a [Driving Application](volume-1.html#1xx1103-driving-application).